 As a naturopathic doctor, I have seen many women who suffer from menstrual migraines due to hormone imbalance.
 Menstrual migraines, also known as premenstrual migraines, are headaches that occur in women who experience hormonal fluctuations during their menstrual cycle.
-These migraines typically occur during the PMS phase and can be debilitating for some women.
+These migraines typically happen during the PMS phase and can be debilitating for some women.

-Hormone imbalance, specifically estrogen dominance, is often the root cause of menstrual migraines.
+Hormone imbalance, specifically estrogen dominance, is often the root cause of these migraines.
 Estrogen dominance occurs when there is an excess of estrogen in the body relative to progesterone.
 This imbalance can lead to a variety of symptoms, including menstrual migraines.

 Diet and Nutrition for Menstrual Migraines